neurolib-dev/neurolib/README.md

 # What is neurolib?

+Please read the [gentle introduction](https://caglorithm.github.io/notebooks/neurolib-intro/) to `neurolib` for an overview of the basic functionality and some background information on the science behind whole-brain simulations.

 `neurolib` allows you to build, simulate, and optimize your own state-of-the-art whole-brain models.
 To simulate the neural activity of each brain area, the main implementation provides an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln`.
 Each brain area is represented by two populations of excitatory and inhibitory neurons.
-An extensive analysis and validation of the `aln` model can be found in our [paper](https://arxiv.org/abs/1906.00676) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).
+An extensive analysis and validation of the `aln` model can be found in our [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

 `neurolib` provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.

 Please reference the following paper if you use `neurolib` for your own research:

 **Reference:** Cakan, C., Obermayer, K. (2020).
 Biophysically grounded mean-field models of neural populations under electrical stimulation.
-PLOS Computational Biology ([ArXiv](https://arxiv.org/abs/1906.00676)).
+PLOS Computational Biology ([Link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822)).

 The figure below shows a schematic of how a brain network can be constructed: